naduni99x/hacktitude_userguide_test/README.md

 # Welcome to `Hacktitude Malaysia 2023`

 >>DISCLAIMER: Please note that this project is created only for the purpose of Hacktitude.io and does NOT represent best practices of software development.
-The project contains purposefully placed errors, bad design practices, bad code quality and security malpractices.
+The project contains purposefully placed errors, bad design practices, bad code quality, and security malpractices.

 1. [Setting up your environment](#setting-up-your-environment)
 1. [Solving the challenges](#solving-the-challenges)